Assess the situation and plan your response

 First aid management principles and rules

 Life-threatening, intermediate and minor emergencies all require first aid.
-The aims of first aid are to stop the animal from deteriorating, to promote recovery and preserve life.
+The aims of first aid are to stop the animal from deteriorating, to promote recovery and to preserve life.
 It is not to treat the animal.
-First aid should be administered, the animal suitably restrained and then transported to the nearest open veterinary facility so that they may fully treat the emergency condition.
+First aid should be administered, and the animal should be suitably restrained and then transported to the nearest open veterinary facility so that they may fully treat the emergency condition.

 First aid is not a substitute for veterinary care.
 Any first aid should be immediately followed up with veterinary care.
 Stay safe and do no harm.